Electrical Safety Act 1998 (review)

 - improvement notices.

-- you have been given a rectification notice
+- were given a rectification notice

-- you have been given an improvement notice.
+- were given an improvement notice.

 Legislation that gives VCAT the power to hear these applications

 - Section 69 of the Electrical Safety Act 1998

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.